Abasifreke100/Abasifreke100/README.md

 ### Hi there 👋

-I am Md.
-Tamimul Ehsan.
-But you will find me everywhere with handle name Tamim Ehsan.
-I am an undergraduate student at BUET CSE.
+I am Abasifreke Essien.
+But you will find me everywhere with handle name bugsHunter.
 - 💻 I ~like~ **love** coding
-- 🔭 I’m currently working on a educational platform.
-Keep an eye for it.
+- 🔭 I’m currently working on with Start Innovation Hub
-- 🌱 I’m currently learning Node backend
+- 🌱 I’m currently learning typeScript & Nodejs with NestJs backend
 - 👯 I’m looking to collaborate on opensource and group projects.

  ## Connect with me: